palash176/QRCodeGenerator/README.md

 Server has few Request/Response model files for submitting required Text details for QR code generation.
 These models can be altered according to requirement and follow standard V-Card request details
 Need to ensure application.properties in SRC/main/java files has path to docs path for bulk upload and excel read.

+Frontend `web_application-main.zip` needs to be extracted and within folder `npm install`
+`npm start`

+Run NPM server to allow local hosting of React app at http://localhost:3000/qrgeneratorWeb